List of official vehicles of the president of the United States: Aircraft

 Although "Air Force One" is commonly used to refer to the president's primary aircraft, the designation is, strictly speaking, a call sign used to identify any U.S. Air Force aircraft the president is aboard, rather than the name of a particular aircraft.
-(See below.)

-Franklin Roosevelt was the first president to fly in an aircraft while in office.
-In January 1943 he flew in a Pan American Airways Boeing 314 flying boat, named Dixie Clipper, to Casablanca to meet with British Prime Minister Winston Churchill.
-It was soon realized that the president would need a dedicated aircraft and a C-54 transport was converted serve as the presidential aircraft and named Sacred Cow.
+Franklin D. Roosevelt was the first president to fly in an aircraft while in office.
+In January 1943 he flew in a Pan American Airways Boeing 314 flying boat, named Dixie Clipper, to Casablanca to meet with British prime minister Winston Churchill.
+It was soon realized that the president would need a dedicated aircraft; a C-54 transport was converted to serve as the presidential aircraft and named Sacred Cow.
 Roosevelt made only one trip in the Sacred Cow.
 That was to the Yalta Conference in February 1945 to meet with Churchill and Soviet leader Joseph Stalin to make plans for the reconstruction of Europe after the impending Allied victory.

 Aircraft used as the primary presidential aircraft:

+(Numbers in parentheses are the official U.S. Air Force tail numbers for each aircraft.)